Skip to main content

 }

-Implement custom UI registration in the Activate method, a public method of the main class that implements IExtention.
-Then, implement custom UI deregistration in the Deactivate method, a public method of the main class.
+Implement the custom UI registration process in the Activate method, a public method of the main class that implements IExtention.
+Then, implement the custom UI deregistration process in the Deactivate method, a public method of the main class.

 Type Descriptor